What is a Peer Leader?

 We understand how busy student life can be, so we take student academic expectations in mind when delegating tasks among the peer leaders.
 Typically, peer leaders have some “regular” tasks to help maintain the ministry house (light cleaning, shoveling snow, meal/activity cleanup, etc.).

-- Discipleship Coordinator will coordinate:
+- Discipleship Coordinator will serve in the following ways:

 - Worship Leader